 The biggest difference between CELTA and other TEFL/TESL certifications and the reason it’s highly recognized around the world is that every CELTA course is internally moderated and externally assessed.
 This means that outside assessors, trained and approved by the University of Cambridge, assess and check that every single course around the world is performing to specific standards that the University has set (there are only two standardized TESL certifications recognized worldwide – CELTA is one of them).
 Another reason that sets the CELTA course apart from other certifications is its practical component; during the 4 weeks you will be teaching real ESL students (at 2 distinct levels) for a total of 6 hours.
 Furthermore, every CELTA center around the globe has gone through the same process to become authorized to run Cambridge CELTA courses.

 All CELTA trainers must meet the following minimum requirements: MA degree in TESOL/TEFL or Cambridge DELTA, 5 years of ESL/EFL classroom experience in multiple environments (including 1 year of teaching abroad), and complete a rigorous 2-month training program under University of Cambridge supervision.

-Current ELS Seattle CELTA trainers
+Current ELS Tacoma CELTA trainers

 Stephanie comes to the ELS CELTA program from 3 years in sunny San Diego where she received her M.A.E. in TESOL from Alliant International University in 2010.
 She has taught in a variety of settings including community colleges, private language schools, immigrant programs, and has taught abroad in both Spain, where she received her CELTA certificate, and the Czech Republic.
 Stephanie is also a certified oral examiner for the Cambridge First Certificate and Certificate of Advanced English, as well as an examiner for IELTS.
 When she's not training teachers, Stephanie enjoys exploring the Pacific Northwest and photography.